graphql-dotnet/graphql-dotnet/README.md

 > `AllowSynchronousIO` to `true` as per [this announcement](https://github.com/aspnet/Announcements/issues/342);
 > which isn't recommended.*

-You can get all preview versions from [GitHub registry](https://github.com/orgs/graphql-dotnet/packages?repo_name=graphql-dotnet).
+You can get all preview versions from [GitHub Packages](https://github.com/orgs/graphql-dotnet/packages?repo_name=graphql-dotnet).
+Note that GitHub requires authentication to consume the feed.
+See [here](https://docs.github.com/en/free-pro-team@latest/packages/publishing-and-managing-packages/about-github-packages#authenticating-to-github-packages).

 ## Examples